 Another thing that causes most damage to antiques is direct exposure to sunlight, too much moisture in the area, and/or too close to heat in fireplaces, stoves, etc. They can cause discoloration, disfigurement, and other clear damages.
+I know how spectacular all of your condominiums with KL skyline view may be, but!
+Keep your antiques away from too much sunlight.
 Especially books and old art pieces, even the mere oxygen levels at home can affect its condition so you would have to be careful about where you place them.
 Temperature and lighting are very important factors so it may be a challenge to display and preserve them all at once.
 For more tips on how to take care of your wooden antique furniture, this Yahoo! article is pretty useful.

 Also, these antiques are very much prone to insect infestation.
 Your old couches could be home to bedbugs or other mites and may even promote mold infestation.
 There also are the perpetually threatening termites.
 You’ll never know when and how they strike and since you cannot do so much chemical treatments on your antique furniture, you might have to do something else to protect it.

 Putting antiques at home may also require you to create special cases for them.
 For example, some fine china tea set cannot simply sit with the rest of your kitchen items.
 They have to be placed in a special cabinet or display shelf where they are best-protected from both dust and risks of falling and breaking.

 Moving the antiques around is tricky too.
 Since these antiques are very old, they are likely to be very volatile too.
 The smallest items are always the most delicate like antique manuscripts, photographs, cutlery, etc. Even a fingerprint could ruin it so you have to be more than extra careful.
 Moving around the bigger ones in a room is a challenge too since you can’t just push and pull them around nor trust it to carry its own weight.